 A renewal form will be mailed to you every two years.
 You must complete and return this form to the ADP to continue receiving your ostomy grant.
 After this form is returned, the ADP will continue to automatically send you payments every six months for the following two years.

 You or your agent must indicate the name and address of the home in Section 3, Applicant’s Consent and Signature part of the application form.

 Some private insurance plans will.
 If you have private medical coverage, check with your insurer or agent to see if they will pay for your additional costs.

 Yes.
 You must keep copies of the receipts for your ostomy supplies for 2 years.
 The Ministry of Health and Long-Term Care may ask you to produce receipts to confirm your claim.

 No. It is your responsibility to notify both the ADP and OHIP whenever you change your address or name.
 Failure to do so may result in cancellation of your grant.

 Yes.
-ADP automatically checks your health number and date of birth with the OHIP database.
+ADP automatically checks your Health card number and date of birth with the OHIP database before making a payment to you.
 If something does not match, your payment will not be issued.

 Ministry of Health and Long-Term Care